sunaguo/app-template-python/README.md

 ## Output

 All output files will be generated under the current working directory (pwd).
-The main output of this App is a file called `output.mat`.
-This file contains following object.
+The main output of this App is a file called `save_metrics`.
 ```
 save_metrics
 ```